mbland/elistman/README.md

 visit.
 [The browser cache may hide the latest results](https://stackoverflow.com/a/37894321).)_

-Only serves one list at a time as defined by deployment parameters. (_I may change this in a future version._)
+Only serves one list at a time as defined by deployment parameters.

 Implemented in [Go][] using the following [Amazon Web Services][]: